ivancor93/Projects/Project_1_folder/Project_1.md

-z# Visualizing Data with Microsoft Excel
+# Visualizing Data with Microsoft Excel

 ## Scenario
  > Data Analyst for a fictitious french bank company.
 (Illustrations are on their original presentation and language)